Egyptian mediators hold talks to firm up Israel-Hamas truce | Law-Order

 Israel has accused Hamas and the smaller militant group of Islamic Jihad of hiding the actual number of fighters killed in the war.
 Prime Minister Netanyahu said Friday that more than 200 militants were killed, including 25 senior commanders.

-Islamic Jihad on Saturday gave a first account of deaths within its ranks, saying that 19 of its commanders and fighters were killed, including the head of the rocket unit in northern Gaza.
+Islamic Jihad on Saturday gave the first account of deaths within its ranks, saying that 19 of its commanders and fighters were killed, including the head of the rocket unit in northern Gaza.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)